ashuu-05/ashuu-05.github.io/README.md

-# Hi, I'm Asmita Regmi: Aspiring Data Analyst
+# Hi, I'm Asmita Regmi

 I am an aspiring Data Analyst with experience in developing dashboards and translating business requirements into scalable analytics solutions .
 I am currently a graduate student at Wichita State University with hands-on experience in various data analytics and visualization tools such as SQL, Power BI, Excel, Tableau, AWS cloud environments and many more.
 I am passionate about transforming data into meaningful insights that supports in data-driven decision-making.